GabrielJean/GabrielJean/README.md

 ### Hi there 👋
-I am an Cloud/DevOps guy based in Quebec Canada.
+I am an Cloud/DevOps guy based in Quebec, Canada.

 I love infrastructure and automation.
 So with no surprises, my focus is primarily around Devops and Cloud stuff.
 I am always looking for the next shiny tech to learn and I hope you will find something useful on my profile.